User:MiltonLibraryAssistant/Idiolect

 • † Varies from speaker to speaker

 Unstressed /ɪ/ before final /t/ in RP corresponds to /ɪ/, /e/, /ə/ or /ɛ/ in SgE.
 The word digit is pronounced /ˈdɪd͡ʒɪt/, market is pronounced /ˈmɑːket/, closet is /ˈklɔzət/ and rocket is /ˈɹɔkɛt/.
-So the endings of digit, market, booklet and rocket are distinct.
+Note that there is a lot of variation here.

 /ɛəɹ.ɪə//eɪ.ɹɪə/ and /ɛ.ɹɪə/

 In the word area /ˈeɪ.ɹɪə/, the a is an /eɪ/ sound, the /ˈɛ.ɹɪə/ pronunciation is less common but not atypical.
-However, in malaria /məˈlɛ.ɹɪə/, /ɛ.ɹ/ seems to be the more common pronunciation, owing to the fact that it is a less commonly encountered word.
+However, in barrier /ˈbɛ.ɹɪə/, /ɛ.ɹ/ is the only possible pronunciation.
 The word librarian and other words ending in -arian may fall into in either category, with some speakers using /eɪ.ɹ/, and others /ɛ.ɹ/; /eɪ.ɹ/ seems to be more common though.

 • /eɪ.ɹ/ words — area (many speakers)

-• /ɛ.ɹ/ words — carrion, barium, chariot, hilarious, nefarious, scarier, carrier, barrier, (not all speakers) malaria
+• /ɛ.ɹ/ words — carrion, barium, chariot, hilarious, nefarious, scarier, carrier, barrier

 Note that this only applies to words spelt with the letter a, words like terrier retain the /ɛ.ɹɪə/ pronunciation.